 Dallas Lawyers Guiding You through the DWI Conviction Process

-Serving Fort Worth, Austin, Denton, McKinney, Collin County & All of Northern Texas
+Serving Fort Worth, Austin, Denton, Allen, Collin County & All of Northern Texas

 A DWI conviction may have any of a number of negative effects on a person.
 If you have been arrested for DWI (driving while intoxicated) in Texas, your primary concerns may be imprisonment and driver's license revocation.
 You may also face large fines and surcharges that can put a great deal of strain on your financial situation.
 These are the most devastating consequences of a DWI conviction.
 If you are facing multiple DWI offenses, the consequences of a conviction are even more severe.

 It is important that you consult an attorney as soon as possible and take action to avoid a DWI conviction.
 Dallas DWI conviction lawyer, Deandra Grant, is here to help.
 For over 25 years, attorney Grant has been protecting people just like you who have been arrested for DWI and are facing the possibility of a conviction and serious penalties.
 With her knowledgeable and dedicated representation and aggressive assertion of your rights, Attorney Grant can make the positive impact on your defense that is so important to protecting your future.